 When historian Benson Lossing visited Mount Vernon in the 1850s, he created a romanticized drawing of the key and case.
 In this image, the key hangs from the center of the case and the ornament at the bottom forms a V-shape.

 With this in mind, the curatorial staff is investigating the hole indicated below to see if the key originally hung from it.
 This configuration makes sense because a 360-degree view of the key would better fill the case.

 The two boxes outline the points at the bottom of the C-scrolls where the additional ornament base was attached.
-Mount Vernon’s curatorial team believes the case was created by Philadelphia carver James Reynolds, so they are exploring his work to find similar ornaments that will inform the recreation of the missing element.
+Mount Vernon’s curatorial team believes the case was created by Philadelphia carver James Reynolds, so they explored his work to find similar ornaments that will inform the recreation of the missing element.

-We also had finish analysis conducted on the case to determine the original surface treatment.
+The staff also had finish analysis conducted on the case to determine the original surface treatment.
 The case exterior was originally gilded, but there are many areas where it has darkened.
 Gilding does not darken, rather, this is bronze powder paint that has been applied to mask nicks and dings in the gilding.
 Bronze powder paint is bright and shiny when first applied, but it oxidizes with time, unlike real gold.
 As part of this treatment, we will remove the bronze powder paint and return as much of the gilding as possible.
-We will also fill in some of the missing sections with new gilding carefully toned to match the original.
+They will also fill in some of the missing sections with new gilding carefully toned to match the original.